Michael-Zinn/playerservices/README.md

 More infos coming soon.

+## Build instructions

+- Execute `./gradlew build`
+- Copy JAR file `./build/libs/PlayerServices-1.0.0-alpha.jar` to your server's `plugins` directory
+- Make your server reload its plugins or restart the server

 ## History

 2014 or earlier: This plugin was written for the social media heavy Otherland server.